calciu/COVID19-LockdownFr/README.md

 ## Data Organization
 The Tweet-IDs are organized as follows:
-* Tweet-ID files are stored in folders that indicate the year and month of the collection (YEAR-MONTH).
+* Tweet-ID files are stored in two folders ContainmentDays and ContainmentOther.
+The first has tweets collected with the containment day hashtag #ConfinementJourX, the second one contains tweets collected using a larger set of hashtags indicating the containment period.
-* Individual Tweet-ID files contain a collection of Tweet IDs, and the file names all follow the same structure, with a prefix “coronavirus-tweet-id-” followed by the YEAR-MONTH-DATE-HOUR.
+* Individual Tweet-ID files contain a collection of Tweet IDs, and the file names all follow the same structure, with a prefix “df_ids” followed by either the day for the first folder and by "confX" for the second.
-* Note that Twitter returns Tweets in UTC, and thus all Tweet ID folders and file names are all in UTC as well.

 ## Notes About the Data
 A few notes about this data: